Same-Day Garage Door Repair Across Denver Metro · (303) 732-8236

 Annual Lubrication (5 minutes, free)

 Once per year, hit the rollers, hinges, and torsion spring with a spray-on garage door lubricant (NOT WD-40 β€” that is a degreaser, not a lubricant).
-Quality silicone-based or synthetic spray-on lube costs $8 at any hardware store.
+Quality silicone-based or synthetic spray-on lube costs a fair price at any hardware store.
 This single 5-minute habit doubles roller life, prevents the squealing operation that drives Denver homeowners crazy, and reduces opener motor strain.

 Visual Inspection (2 minutes, monthly)

 Once a month while you are walking out to the car, spend two minutes looking at: spring coils (any visible gaps or breaks?), cables (any frayed strands?), rollers (any flat spots or chipped plastic?), tracks (any visible bends or loose mounting bolts?), bottom seal (any cracks or daylight visible?).
-Spotting a small problem at month 4 is a $120 fix.
-Letting it cascade until month 10 is a $400 fix.
+Spotting a small problem at month 4 is a fair price fix.
+Letting it cascade until month 10 is a fair price fix.
 The math always favors early intervention.

 Test The Safety Reverse (1 minute, monthly)